EvoMapViz/EvoMapJS/docs/data_overview.md

 ---
 layout: default
-title: Data requirements - Overview
+title: Inputs - Overview
 nav_order: 2
 ---

-# Data requirements: Overview
+# Inputs: Overview

 The app requires three `json` input files, each made of a single array of objects.
 The objects themselves can only contain key-value pairs.